angular/components/src/cdk/menu/menu.md

 ### Getting started

-Import the `CdkMenuModule` into the `NgModule` in which you want to create menus.
+Import `CdkMenu`, `CdkMenuItem`, and `CdkMenuTrigger` in the component where you want to create menus.
 You can then apply menu directives to build your custom menu.
 A typical menu consists of the following directives:

 - `cdkMenuTriggerFor` - links a trigger element to an `ng-template` containing the menu to be opened
 - `cdkMenu` - creates the menu content opened by the trigger